 The corners of the frame are joined together with use of 3 mm thick aluminum brackets.
 They are very flat so,it was relatively easy to get a good perpendicularity of the joined profiles.
 Each bracket is bolted to 3 steel T-slot-nuts but one of them has an additional bolt screwed in to threaded main hole in one of the aluminium profiles.

-Heatbed was machined from high flatness aluminum plate that is 8 mm thick.
-It may look like a total “overkill” but in reality it is not.
+Heatbed was machined from a high flatness aluminum plate that has a thickness of 8 mm.
+It may look like a total “overkill” but in reality it’s not.
 Heatbed is incredibly flat.
 In order to prevent stress or bending during heating, heatbed is bolted down to the Z axis platform in the way it can expand freely.
 I am very pleased with this heatbed – the distance of the nozzle from the table was adjusted only once after the printer was assembled.To this day everything is nicely leveled on the entire surface.
 The printer is free from autoleveling or other gadgets that hide the real problem.